verhas/javageci/REFERENCE.md

 One call can be used to specify multiple patterns or predicates, but it is also possible to use subsequent calls to `only()`.

+Similarly to `only()` there are two methods, both named `ignore()`.
+One has regular expression patterns,

+* `ignore(Pattern ...)`

+the other predicates:

+* `ignore(Predicate<Path> ...)`

+During the collection process a file is only collected if none of the patterns or predicates match the file name.
+The method `ignore()` can be used together with the method `only()`.

+In addition to this you can exclude whole source sets from source file collections.
+This makes sense when the source set does not contain any source file that a generator would read and get information from, but the set is named and is used by some generator to create new sources in the set.

+To declare that a named source set is for output only you should call `output()` without any argument chained right after the `source()` call that specifies the named source.
+If the source specified in the preceding `source()` call is not names then the framework throws a GeciException.

+As an alternative, you can also call `output(Source.Set ... sets)` to specify which named sets are for output only.
+This call can be before or after the definition of the source set.

+Note that calling any of the filtering methods should be done to increase performance.
+If the sources should be filtered this way or else you get erroneous output then you probably have a wrong configuration or a generator, which is not configurable flexible enough or simply wrong.

 #### Registering generators

 After the source sets are defined, the code generator objects have to be